-- Log file configuration To view packet logs, you must use the logcat utility (see The logcat utility on page 131).
-Other logs are simple text. - Specify the directory where log files will be created using log-dir (see page 157)

-Specify the names of each log file using the options listed in Table 8-1.
-These take the form [log type] [file location] [application name].log and will take the form [log type] [application name].log in the specified directory.

-Log filenames can use the following abbreviations:

-- ✤ %r can be used to represent application-root (see page 155) - ✤ %a can be used to represent application-name (see page 155).
+8.2 Log files t id content of messages written to sages and formats" starting on Log file To view packet log logs are simple te logcat utility (see "The log ogcat utility" on page 137).
+Other I Specify the direction rectory where log files s will be created using lo g-dir (see page 164) I [log type] [file 0 ach log file using the options listed in Table 8-1.
+These take the form [application name].log and will take the form [log type] [application ed directory.
+I Log filenames car n use the following ab breviations: %r can be used to represent application-root (see page 162) %a can be used to represent application-name (see page 162).
 Log type Configured by Default Contains Event event_log event-rttpd.log Messages about starting up, shutting down, and connections to data sources as well as extra general and debug information.
 HTTP http_access_log http-access-rttpd.log Each HTTP request to the server.
 HTTP errors http_error_log http-error-rttpd.log Each HTTP request resulting in an Object not found error.
 Packet datasrc-pkt-log packet-rttpd.log Each packet received from a data source.
 RTTP Request request-log request-rttpd.log Each RTTP request made to Liberator.

 Session session-log session-rttpd.log Messages re client connections, disconnections, logins and logouts.
 Object object-log object-rttpd.log All request and discard commands for objects, and whether those commands were successful.
-News news-log [no default] News headlines for replaying on startup.

-Table 8-1: Configuring log files

-Log file cycling By default all log files are cycled at 0400 each day and a separated log file created for each day.
-These default settings are specified using the following configuration options:

-log-maxsize 0 log-cycle-time 240 log-cycle-period 1440 log-cycle-suffix %u log-cycle-offset -1 log-maxsize A value of 0 means log files will cycle every time they are checked irrespective of size.
-See page 157 log-cycle-time A value of 240 represents 0400 as it is defined as minutes from midnight.
-See page 157 log-cycle-period A value of 1440 represents 24 hours as it is defined as minutes from midnight.
-See page 157 log-cycle-suffix The default value of .%u appends the log filenames with a number between 1-7 for each day representing Monday to Sunday.
+News news-log [no default] News headlines for replaying on startup. Та ble 8-1: Configuring log fi les Log file cycling By default all log files are cycled at 0400 each day and a separated log file created for each day.
+These default settings are specified using the following configuration options: log-maxsize log-cycle-t log-cycle-p log-cycle-s log-cycle-o eriod 1440 uffix .%u data.
+It is if the file s useful to have as much log data as possibl your system has lots of fast moving le, but this config should be changed port if you would like advice abou Use the follow all logs. log-maxsize A value of 0 n irrespective of See page 164 size. every time they are checked log-cycle-time A value of 240 midnight.
+See page 164 defined as minutes from log-cycle-period A value of 1440 represents 24 hours as it is defined as minutes from midnight.
+See page 164 log-cycle-suffix The default value of .%u appends the log filenames with a number between 1-7 for each day representing Monday to Sunday.
 The suffix is a format string which is passed to the system function 'strftime'- please refer to your operating system manuals for more information.
-See page 158 log-cycle-offset A value of -1 means the offset is the same as log-cycle-period.
+See page 165 log-cycle-offset A value of -1 means the offset is the same as log-cycle-period.
 When the log cycles at 0400 on Tuesday, the value passed to strftime will be 0400 on Monday, making timestamps in the filenames more meaningful.
-See page 158
+See page 165